 The potential effects of the Project on heritage resources are presented by Project phase.
-Of the 301 archaeological sites recorded thus far on the Hope Bay Belt, 49 fall within the Phase 2 PDA, that is, subject to possible direct impacts, while the number of sites within the LSA is 254.
-These totals exclude the 27 sites that are already mitigated due to previous Hope Bay Project activities.
+Of the 306 archaeological sites recorded thus far on the Hope Bay Belt, 51 undisturbed/partly protected sites fall within the Madrid-Boston PDA, that is, subject to possible direct impacts, while the number of sites within the LSA is 258.
+These totals exclude the 29 sites that are already fully mitigated due to previous Hope Bay Project activities and the two sites deemed non-archaeological.

-Most of the sites recorded within the Hope Bay Belt contain stone structures such as rings (used to hold down the edges of tents or hides for drying), hearths, mounds representing traps or storage structures, and marker stones.
+Most of the sites recorded within the Hope Bay Belt contain stone structures such as rings (used to hold down the edges of tents or hides for drying), hearths, clusters representing traps or storage structures, and marker stones.
 There are several sites that contain stone tool making debris.
 Scattered bone fragments within sites are common, but formed tools occur less frequently.
 While there are certainly single feature sites (most often stone circles) recorded in the Hope Bay Project area, the majority of sites contain several features.
 Some sites cover a large area and contain a variety of features.
 To date no human remains have been identified.
 The potential effects on sites within the PDA are discussed below.